 - 1.1.
-Stratford Girls' Grammar School is designated a grammar school under Section 104 of the School Standards and Framework Act (1998): it is a selective single sex academy for girls aged between 11 and 18.
+King Edward VI School is designated a single sex grammar school for boys under Section 104 of the School Standards and Framework Act (1998) with a Co-educational Sixth Form.
 The Governing Body of the Academy Trust is the Admission Authority and as such has formal responsibility for determining admission arrangements. - 1.2.
 This policy has been drawn up to meet the requirements of the Department for Education School Admissions Code which came into force in December 2014.